spencerdavidii/SQL-Injection-Lab/README.md

 ![image](https://github.com/user-attachments/assets/499068a1-b128-4e57-ad4e-1e275772848e)

- Across, Facebook will use this username and password information to create an SQL query like the one below:
+ On the other side, Facebook will use this username and password information to create an SQL query like the one below:

 **A SQL Statement**